 Sadly, the excessive promotion of the low-fat diet may mean that consumers in search of a healthy, heart-friendly diet are actually missing the mark by choosing the much-acclaimed chicken breast which is virtually fat-less and also lacking in collagen.
-The parts of the chicken that are often considered waste seem to be the most rich sources of collagen.
-Using the the carcass, legs and chicken feet in particular will lend the most collagen to your broth.
+The parts of the chicken that are often considered waste seem to be the richest sources of collagen.
+Using the carcass, legs, and chicken feet, in particular, will lend the most collagen to your broth.

 By preparing chicken stock and bone broth at home and making it a regular part of your diet, you and your family will reap greater benefits than by choosing commercially prepared soups and using them only infrequently at best.
 Chicken soup has been used throughout the world for its curative properties, and it's interesting to learn that researchers are just beginning to understand the scientific mechanisms by which the food heals.